Leaving school or college and wondering what your next steps could be?

 Vocational, Sector-Related, or Applied General Qualifications

 If you’re interested in a particular sector or industry, but not sure what job you’d like to do and would like to develop transferable knowledge and skills.
 They are available in a range of sizes which are equivalent to one, two, or three A levels and can enable entry to employment, an apprenticeship or a range of higher education courses.
+These are typically more coursework based.

-BTEC Awards, Certificates and Diplomas (Level 2 and 3) are equivalent to one, two or three A Levels.
+Equivalent to one, two or three A Levels.
 They combine practical learning with subject and theory content, helping you to develop transferable knowledge and skills and depending on which level you do, can lead on to higher level study, entry to employment or an apprenticeship.

 For more information, visit sixth form and college websites to see which courses they offer.